sancfc/sancfc/README.md

 # DevOps & DBA PostgreSQL
 ![presentation](hola%20soy%20sancfc.jpg)

-Consultant DBA and DevOps, with more than 9 years of outstanding experience in the administration of Technological Infrastructure and Database, with emphasis on Open Sources platforms.
-Advanced Management in Databases such as Oracle, PostgreSQL, and MySQL, Certified in PostgreSQL Professional.
-Last year I performed scalable PostgreSQL platform automation processes, automated with Terraform and Packer in cloud environments (AWS / GCP /Azure).
-I have worked with Ansible for the installation and configuration of services remotely.
-Passion for excellence, continuous learning, and professional growth.
+Consultant DBA and DevOps with over 10 years of extensive experience in Technological Infrastructure and Database Administration, specializing in Open Source platforms.
+Expertise in managing databases such as Oracle, PostgreSQL, and MySQL, and a Certified PostgreSQL Professional.

-Excellent self-taught abilities,methodological orientation and team work.
-Leadership qualities and systemic thinking skills.
-Responsable and corporate commitment
+In recent years, I have implemented scalable automation processes for PostgreSQL platforms, utilizing Terraform and Packer to optimize deployments in cloud environments (AWS, GCP, Azure).
+Additionally, I have automated the installation and configuration of remote services using Ansible, ensuring efficiency and reliability in dynamic environments.

+Beyond my technical expertise, I am deeply committed to diversity and inclusion in technology.
+As a former President of Girls in Tech Spain, I worked to empower women and girls in STEM fields.
+Currently, I am founding a new association focused on creating opportunities and driving initiatives to inspire more women and girls to pursue careers in technology.

+My professional approach is driven by a passion for excellence, continuous learning, and innovation.
+I bring strong self-taught abilities, a methodological mindset, and a dedication to team collaboration.
+With leadership qualities, systemic thinking, and corporate commitment, I strive to deliver impactful solutions that foster growth and inclusivity.

 ### **Technologies**
 * Operating systems: ![RedHat](https://img.shields.io/static/v1?label=RedHat&message=70%&color=EE0000&logo=redhat) ![CentOs](https://img.shields.io/static/v1?label=CentOs&message=70%&color=262577&logo=centos) ![Ubuntu](https://img.shields.io/static/v1?label=Ubuntu&message=100%&color=E95420&logo=ubuntu) ![Debian](https://img.shields.io/static/v1?label=Debian&message=90%&color=A81D33&logo=debian) ![Fedora](https://img.shields.io/static/v1?label=Fedora&message=40%&color=294172&logo=fedora)